SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

 We use the following methodology to explain how different feature values representing nodes impact how the classifier assigns a label to a node.
 This process will be showcased on the Pubmed dataset.
 First, we create the embedding and save indexes used as features.
 We then train the XGBoost model and input it to the SHAP tree explainer.
 We can then explain how different feature values impact an instance or create a summary of impact for all instances.
-We created such a summary using SHAP library~\cite{lundberg2020local2global} and visualized the results in Figure~\ref{fig:shap}.
-In the figure, the features are already renamed to indexes of the node (feature index $i$ is renamed to node $\textrm{ind}(i)$).
+With a summary, we can for example take the most impactful nodes, look at which articles they represent and look how they influence the assignment of classes.
+We created such a summary using SHAP library~(\cite{lundberg2020local2global}) and visualized the results in Fig.~\ref{fig:shap}.
+In the figure, the features are already renamed to indexes of the node (feature index $i$ is renamed to node $\textrm{feature-map}(i)$).
 Red and blue dots represent feature value, red being 1 and blue 0.
 We can see that usually, only high (non-zero) values impact how the model classifies a given instance since only those give information about nodes neighborhood.
-This can be seen in the figure, especially for the first eight features of class 2.
-From the first feature in the summary table for class 0 (node 13475), we can see, that sometimes even low feature values (merely their presence) can have a big impact on the classification.
-The plot in the bottom right of Figure~\ref{fig:shap} shows how much impact a feature has on average.
-We can see that node $11449$ has the biggest impact on classification of nodes and that usually when its value is high the node is classified to class 1.
+This can be seen in the figure, especially for the first three features of class 0.
+From the fourth feature in the summary table for class 0 (node 13757), we can see, that sometimes even low feature values (merely their presence) can have a big impact on the classification.
+The plot in the bottom right of Fig.~\ref{fig:shap} shows how much impact a feature has on average.
+We can see that node $4149$ has the biggest impact on classification of nodes and that usually when its value is high the node is classified to class 1.

 Similarly, we can show which nodes impacted the classification of a single instance to explain why the node was classified as it was.
+This is further elaborated in Appendix~\ref{sec:app-shap}.